freakout42/formax/docs/index.md

 most effective solution possible.
 By eleminating all proprietary dependencies und being open-source including all dependencies with a permissive license the system is future-proof.
-The minimal costs to build a **formax** form makes adapting this technology a no-brainer.
+The minimal costs to build a **formax** application makes adapting this technology a no-brainer for any enterprise.

 In every system of decent size is the need for something like **formax**.
 The system-adminstrator needs to change a